Wren6991/PicoDVI/Readme.md

 - DVI_1BPP_BIT_REVERSE is switched '1' by default (to work with bit order used by GFXcanvas1 object).
 Pico SDK-built examples using 1-bit mode are fixed by changing the corresponding CMakeLists.txt files to set this to 0.
+Font data has had bit order reversed to match this layout.

 All files from the PicoDVI repo are kept even if not used in this build (e.g. apps and assets directories, among others) so same repo can still be